shawpan/CarND-Advanced-Lane-Lines/README.md

 ![Undistorted Image][undistorted]

 ###2.
 Processing undistorted image to binary:
-To create a binary image from undistorted image I have used `process_binary()` method of `image_processing.py`.
+To create a binary image from undistorted image I have implemented `process_binary()` method of `image_processing.py`.
 Here, two separate processes are combined to create the thresholded binary.

 1. image is converted to gray scale => applied sobel operator on x axis => get the absolute sobel values => scale the values between 0 and 255 => apply binary thesholding between 30 and 150 pixel values
 2. convert the image to HLS color space => extract S channel => get pixels having S values between 175 and 250